ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Fetch data from remote
 ---
-While `git pull` will pull down the changes for a single branch, `git fetch` can pull down everything from an entire remote repository.
+While `git pull` will pull down the changes for a single branch and merge the remote branch into the local branch, `git fetch` can pull down everything from the entire remote repository.
+Each remote branch is then in a local read-only branch named *origin/<branch-name>.* The `git fetch` results in a complete snapshot of the remote repository on your local disk.
+To understand the concept, you have three master branches then:

+	1. Your local master branch
+	2. The master branch on the remote
+	3. A read-only local master branch which is a identical copy of the remote master branch and will be accessible under name origin/master.

 todo
 ---